patchamama/Bookstore-loans/README.md

 - Bookmark: ability to bookmark a book that they like.

-- Email verifiation: make email signup mandatory and verifying the user.
+- Email verification: make email signup mandatory and verify the user.

-- Social sign in: use Google or othern forms of social sign in features.
+- Social sign-in: use Google or other forms of social sign-in features.

 - Establish a maximum limit for book loans.